navariltd/burundi-compliance/README.md

-If assistance is needed to get started, reach out for consultation and support from [Navari](solutions@navari.co.ke).
+If assistance is needed to get started, reach out for consultation and support from: [Navari](https://navari.co.ke/).